How to Get Started with Medicare Training as a New Insurance Agent

 For new insurance agents, Medicare presents one of the most stable and scalable opportunities in the insurance industry.
 However, without proper Medicare training, many agents struggle with compliance requirements, certification processes, and sales execution.

 When I started back in 2015, there wasn’t nearly as much guidance as there is now.
+Agents today can benefit from endless resources online to help them sell insurance, and agents who partner with the best Medicare FMO are one step ahead of the competition.
 This guide will outline exactly how to get started with Medicare training as a new insurance agent and how to build a strong foundation for long-term success.

 Why Medicare Is a Strategic Focus for New Insurance Agents